tejitak/left-swipe-action/README.md

-Web component like iOS swipe actions
+Web component like iOS swipe actions with Polymer